awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 ## Enabling the Data API<a name="data-api.enabling"></a>

-To use the Data API, enable it for your Aurora Serverless DB cluster\.
+To use the Data API, enable it for your Aurora Serverless v1 DB cluster\.
 You can enable the Data API when you create or modify the DB cluster\.

+**Note**
+ Currently, you can't use the Data API with Aurora Serverless v2 DB instances\.

 ### Console<a name="data-api.enabling.console"></a>

-You can enable the Data API by using the RDS console when you create or modify an Aurora Serverless DB cluster\.
-When you create or modify an Aurora Serverless DB cluster, you do so by enabling the Data API in the RDS console's **Connectivity** section\.
+You can enable the Data API by using the RDS console when you create or modify an Aurora Serverless v1 DB cluster\.
+When you create an Aurora Serverless v1 DB cluster, you do so by enabling the Data API in the RDS console's **Connectivity** section\.
+When you modify an Aurora Serverless v1 DB cluster, you do so by enabling the Data API in the RDS console's **Network & Security** section\.

-The following screenshot shows the enabled **Data API** when modifying an Aurora Serverless DB cluster\.
+The following screenshot shows the enabled **Data API** when modifying an Aurora Serverless v1 DB cluster\.

-![\[Enabling the Data API for an Aurora Serverless DB cluster with console\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/web-server-api-endpoint.png)
+![\[Enabling the Data API for an Aurora Serverless v1 DB cluster with console\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/web-server-api-endpoint.png)

 For instructions, see [Creating an Aurora Serverless v1 DB cluster](aurora-serverless.create.md) and [Modifying an Aurora Serverless v1 DB cluster](aurora-serverless.modifying.md)\.

 ### AWS CLI<a name="data-api.enabling.cli"></a>

-When you create or modify an Aurora Serverless DB cluster using AWS CLI commands, the Data API is enabled when you specify `-enable-http-endpoint`\.
+When you create or modify an Aurora Serverless v1 DB cluster using AWS CLI commands, the Data API is enabled when you specify `--enable-http-endpoint`\.

-You can specify the `-enable-http-endpoint` using the following AWS CLI commands:
+You can specify the `--enable-http-endpoint` using the following AWS CLI commands:
 +  [create\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html)
 +  [modify\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-cluster.html)